faabioms/simple-form/README.md

 [Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 ## First Steps

+**In order to run the playbook you need to replace some information**
 ```
-In order to run the playbook you need to replace certain files
-**.hosts:** change ansible_ssh_private_key_file to your dir+pem file
+.hosts: change ansible_ssh_private_key_file to your ~/.ssh/.pem file
-**get_rds_endpoint.sh:** change the variable PEM to your dir+pem file
+get_rds_endpoint.sh: change the variable PEM to your ~/.ssh/.pem file
-**get_rds_endpoint.sh:** change the variable REGION of your choice
+get_rds_endpoint.sh: change the variable REGION at your choice
-**infra.yml:** in the vars section, update your region, azones_1a, azones_1c, subnetid, keypair variables
+infra.yml: in the vars section, update your region, azones_1a, azones_1c, subnets, keypair variables
 ```

 ## Deploy Infrastructure
 ```
-1. run the command 'ansible-playbook infra.yml'
+1. run the command 'ansible-playbook infra.yml -vvvv'
-   **PS: it is possible to have a failing in the security_group_RDS creation, run the 1 step again.**
+   PS: it is possible to have a failing in the security_group_RDS creation, run again the step 1. (probably it is a bug depending on the ansible version)
-2. add the two instances public ip in .hosts files under #xxx.xxx.xx.xxx
+2. add the two instances public ip in .hosts files under #xxx.xxx.xx.xxx (the terminal will display both of them)
+3. some tasks may take several minutes do deploy
 ```

 ## Deploy Application